 3.1 Gibb’s free energy and energy density of metabolic reactions with minerals

-Of the 39 reactions modeled, the most exergonic reaction is pyrite oxidation with nitrate, followed all pyrolusite reduction reactions and siderite oxidation with nitrate.
-The rest of the reactions yielded almost no Gibb’s free energy or were endergonic.
+We modeled 39 reactions, which range from highly endergonic, +105 kJ/mole e- transferred, to highly exergonic, -89 kJ/mole e- transferred (Figure 3).
+Of the 23 exergonic reactions, the most exergonic reaction is pyrite oxidation with nitrate, followed all pyrolusite reduction reactions and siderite oxidation with nitrate.
+All other reactions yielded little to no Gibb’s free energy or were endergonic.

-In terms of energy density, carbon monoxide is most energy dense of dissolved reactants.
-Moderately dense reactants include nitrate, acetate, ferrous iron, methane, and sulfide are moderately dense.
-Hydrogen is the least dense reactant of the exergonic reactions.
+In terms of energy density, carbon monoxide is most exergonic of dissolved reactants.
+Moderately exergonic reactants include nitrate, acetate, ferrous iron, methane, and sulfide, and hydrogen is the least exergonic reactant.